Smidgens/unity-context-grapher/README.md

 * Different configurations for menus can be created and switched between.
 * Options in menu can be removed without deleting them or their suboptions from the configuration entirely (e.g. by deleting edges connecting them to the tree root)
 * The active menu configuration (the one currently enabled and overriding Unity's default) is cached and thus persists after Unity is closed and reopened.
+* Resulting menu configuration can be previewed from inspector before it's applied.

 | Graph editor |